top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_2_laptop.md

 Requires: Internet connection to download the Ubuntu image.

-Requires: About ??? minutes XXX.
+Requires: About ??? minutes.

-TODO: estimate time

-Results:

-- A laptop ready to be used for Duckietown.
+Results: A laptop ready to be used for Duckietown.

 </div>